Aero Turbo (Turbo Games): 96% RTP crash with sliding trap

 | 1.20x | ~80.0% | About 80 rounds per 100 reach this target.
 Conservative auto-target for grinders, though even a grinder loses to the edge on large round counts. |

-| 1.50x | ~64.0% | Two rounds in three approximately.
+| 1.50x | ~64.0% | Two rounds in three about.
 Classic mid-conservative exit that appears in every crash strategy guide. |

 | 2.00x | ~48.0% | Under the halfway line.
 2x is not a coin flip; the 4% edge eats the missing 2% you would expect from a true 50%. |